e-picas/bash-utils/man/MANPAGE.7.md

 -   an *argument* is a setting passed to the script when calling it ; the arguments are not the same as the options as they are not named but identified by their positions ; i.e. `./script --option argument1 argument2`

+#### Commands vs. builtins

+*Bash* proposes a large set of **builtins** "commands", which must be differentiated from *external commands*.
+The bash builtins are always available in any bash environment while external commands must be installed on the system to work.
+If you have a doubt about a command, you can verify running `help <command-name>`, which will respond `... is a shell builtin` for builtins.
+If you have the choice, you should always prefer a builtin rather than an external command, unless you are absolutely sure it is present on all UNIX installations.

+To get the help about an external command, you can read its *manpage*:

+    man <command-name>

+To get the help about a builtin, you may use `help`:

+    help <builtin>

 ### Starter template